Zelda: Video Analytics using Vision-Language Models: VLMs for Video Analytics

 \subsection{Analyzing Top-K Results}

 Section~\ref{sec:motivation-ootb} showed VLMs out-of-the-box are both accurate and fast.
-However, VLMs can easily overwhelm an analyst with results that are either redundant or low-quality.
+However, VLMs can overwhelm an analyst with results that are either redundant or low-quality.
+The result quality can also depend on the analyst's prompt.
 Ideally, the analyst would like to review the top most relevant (answers the query) and semantically diverse (variety in the predicate's context) results.
 Hence, we focus on improving the quality of \topk results in a VLM-based video analytics systems.
 Selecting the top-K results is a popular search functionality across many forms of data~\cite{everest,topkdb,topksurvey,topx}.

 Figures~\ref{fig:intro-motivation}a and \ref{fig:ootb-qualitative} show what an analyst can expect using current systems or with VLM out-of-the-box using cosine similarity ranking.
 We highlight obvious limitations in the top-3 results of Figure~\ref{fig:ootb-qualitative}.